input-output-hk/haskell.nix/docs/tutorials/materialization.md

 ```

 To materialize the nix files we need to take care to pin down the
 inputs.
-For `cabalProject` and `hackage-package` this means
+For cabal projects this means we must specify the
-we must specify the `index-state` of hackage we want to use:
+`index-state` of hackage we want to use:

 ```nix
 let inherit (import ./. {}) sources nixpkgsArgs;